 According to security researcher Troy Hunt, about 1.2B unique combination of email address and passwords were leaked to the public.
 This data breach, called Collection #1, was hosted (now deleted) on MEGA, a popular cloud storage service.

 You can check here if your email address was included in this breach, or in any previous breaches.
-But whatever result you find, we suggest you to change your passwords right now.
+But whatever result you find, we suggest you change your passwords right now.

 Two Tips to Protect Yourself from Getting Hacked